 In England, you should refer to the position statement sent to water companies wholly or mainly in England in February 2017 which sets out the Environment Agency's position regarding managing the risk of the spread of INNS through raw water transfers.
-This is applicable to catchments within England and to any transfers which transfer raw water into England.
+The position statement is supported by a map which sets out the catchments which are considered isolated.
+The position statement is applicable to catchments within England and to any transfers which transfer raw water into England.
 In Wales, you should carry out an assessment of the risk of spreading INNS and discuss this with Natural Resources Wales.